jwikstrom/KubernetesEvaluation/KubernetesInstallation.md

 # Setup environment

-## Prometheus - Optional
+## Prometheus
 **On separate:**

-Prometheus should already be installed via k0sctl chart.
-This may however be used to see what version to use in earlier chart
+Prometheus is used for monitoring.

-	helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm search repo prometheus-community
+	helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+	helm repo update
+To see latest versions - *optional*:

+	helm search repo prometheus-community
+To get the values yaml file:

+	helm show values prometheus-community/kube-prometheus-stack > promvalues.yaml

+Edit the file so that prometheus.service.type = NodePort The port should already be *30903*, otherwise edit prometheus.service.nodePort = 30903

+Then install with:

+	helm install prometheus prometheus-community/kube-prometheus-stack -f promvalues.yaml

 ## Install Mosquitto
 **On separate:**